sumitsngh/Frontend-project/README.md

 ## Not so boring about me section 😎
 👩‍💻 I'm currently working on my portfolio which is definitely going to be awesome

-🧠 I'm currently learning backend.
+🧠 I'm currently learning DSA.

-💬 Ask me about front end related problems.
+💬 Ask me about DSA related problems.

 ## 🚀 About Me
-I'm a full stack developer and this some of my frontend works. you can also contact me through my social handels which are given bellow:
+Currently looking for an internship to obtain a challenging position that fully utilizes my skills and provides me with suitable opportunities to grow my technical and communication skills which would help me as a fresher to grow while working towards the organizational goals.

 ## 🔗 Links